OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     parser.data.append("STRESS 11 22 33 44 55 66")
     parser.data.append("DISPLACEMENT 1.0 2.0 3.0 4.0 5.0")

-Let's say we want to grab the first "STRESS" value from each load case in the file snippet shown above.
+Say you want to grab the first ``STRESS`` value from each load case in the file snippet shown above.
 The code would look like this.
-(Note: the print statement is only there for display in this example.)
+(Note: in this example the print statement is there only for display.)

 .. testcode:: Parse_Output

     parser.mark_anchor("LOAD CASE")